dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 X-Wing relies on the internal contruction of its cryptographic components, and assumes:

-- ML-KEM commits to the public key when computing the shared secret.
+- ML-KEM commits to the public key when computing the shared secret

 - ML-KEM is IND-CCA2 secure